sustentarea/logoclim/README.md

 #### Running the Model

-Once everything is set, open the `logoclim.nlogo` file located in the `nlogo` folder to start exploring!
+Once everything is set, open the `logoclim.nlogox` file located in the `nlogox` folder to start exploring!

 Refer to the `Info` tab in the model for additional details.